spboehm/edge-iot-simulator/README.md

 ## Prerequisites

-* Make sure that you installed `python3` on your system
+* Make sure that you installed `python3, python3-venv, python3-pip` on your system
 * Make sure that you install `docker` on your system

 ## Run the project locally

+* Install necessary packages: `sudo apt-get install python3-flask python3-venv python3-wheel`
-* Clone/Pull this repository
+* Clone/Pull this repository: `git clone https://gitlab.rz.uni-bamberg.de/sebastian.boehm/edge-iot-simulator`
-* Go into the root directory
+* Go into the root directory of the repository, switch then to (`cd edge_iot_simulator`)
 * Create the env file `.env` with the contents above and change the values according to your needs
 * Create a virtual environment at first: `python3 -m venv venv`
 * Change to the virtual environment: `source venv/bin/activate`
+* Update pip: `pip3 install --upgrade pip`
 * Install the necessary dependencies: `pip3 install -r requirements.txt`
 * Change the working directory: `cd edge_iot_simulator`
 * Run:`python3 main.py`